Winter cropping and the environment

 1. Planning

-• Feed budget: Area of crop needed to meet feed demands and total area that does not exceed MfE regulations
+• Feed budget: Area of crop needed to meet feed demands and total area that does not exceed requirements of your regional councils and current MfE regulations.

 • Paddock history: Soil fertility, previous crops, weeds